READ THE MOST DETAILED INFORMATON ABOUT THE TREK!

 Our dream as a locally based company is to create small personalized tours & treks strictly operated by local professional staff catering in PERSONALIZED and HIGH QUALITY SERVICE.

-We take pride in having a reputation as being a RESPONSIBLE & SUSTAINABLE tour operator.
+We take pride in our reputation as a RESPONSIBLE & SUSTAINABLE tour operator.
 Our staff are our extended family.
 We ensure they are supported financially by offering them a fair salary.
-We are proud of our team.
+We are so proud of our team!
 Without them, we wouldn’t be able to offer the best service and lifetime experiences to our clients.

 BEST LARES HIKE MACHU PICCHU ROUTE

-SAM Travel Peru is the only tour operator which TREKS OFF THE BEATEN PATH with the LARES HIKE MACHU PICCHU, passing through the most isolated communities, ending at the hot springs.
+SAM Travel Peru is the only tour operator which TREKS OFF THE BEATEN PATH with the LARES HIKE MACHU PICCHU, passing through the most isolated communities.
 We are the only tour operator including the PISAC INCA RUINS on top of the Lares Trek to Machu Picchu — NO ONE HAS A BETTER DEAL than SAM Travel Peru.

 OUR TOP TOUR GUIDES

-Trekking the Salkantay Trail with SAM Travel Peru is a life changing experience with a fully portered trek, where your comfort and enjoyment are our first priority.
+The 3 Day Lares Trek to Machu Picchu with SAM Travel Peru is a life-changing experience with a fully portered trek, where your comfort and enjoyment are our first priority.
 We make sure that you get the best experience for your adventure in Peru, while you interact with the locals, explore fantastic sites and re-discover remote ancient Inca towns.
-Our porters will carry your gear, prepare your meals, set up your tents avoiding crowded campsites and take care of you while you sit back and relax.
+Our pack horses will carry your gear and are well cared for!

 OUR COOKS ON THE LARES TREK

 Our team (guides, cooks, porters, horsemen) and our equipment are what really makes SAM Travel Peru stand out from all the competitors….
-For all our adventures we hike we include the following items:
+For all our adventure hikes we include the following items:

 - OUR TENTS: Enjoy a good night’s sleep in our 4 season EUREKA Timberline tents.
 All our tents are 4 person tents, but ONLY sleep 2, leaving lots of room to spread out comfortably and store your duffel bags.
 They also include a little vestibule in front, giving you some extra outdoor space to leave your boots and walking sticks so you don’t have to bring in dirt.